Double The Magic: The Benefits of Having Two Photographers at Your Wedding in Edinburgh

 Two photographers at your wedding in Edinburgh can work together to organise and orchestrate photo shoots more efficiently.

-They have the capacity to handle large crowds, coordinate poses, and verify that all people are present during those critical seconds.
+They can handle large crowds, coordinate poses, and verify that everyone is present during those critical seconds.

 One of the photographers stands and coordinates the groups for family shots, while the other records the moments using the camera.

-This collaboration speeds up the process, with everyone looking their best.
+This collaboration speeds up the process while everyone looks their best.

-Alternatively, have the second photographer take photos of your guests and let the first photographer take charge of you and your family.
+Alternatively, have the second photographer photograph your guests, and let the first photographer take charge of you and your family.

 Flexibility is key here, where a single shooter has fewer options.